 I’m excited to share the prologue of Dead Blind with you today.
-With less than a week to go before it’s published, I’m getting excited about releasing it into the world.

 The first blog review for it went up yesterday, and you can read that HERE.
 With huge thanks to Sharon Bairden for reading and reviewing!

-You can pre-order your copy HERE.
+You can download your copy HERE.

 How do you identify a ruthless killer when you can’t even recognise your own face in a mirror?